-Roasted Zucchini noodles and thick, meaty portobello mushrooms shine in this delicious, no noodle vegetarian zucchini lasagna!
+Roasted zucchini noodles and thick, meaty portobello mushrooms are the stars in this delicious, no noodle vegetarian zucchini lasagna!
 Low carb and gluten-free, you'll love how much this healthy meatless vegetable lasagna zucchini tastes like classic lasagna!

-Why you’ll love No Noodle Vegetarian Zucchini Lasagna…
+Why you'll love this Vegetable Lasagna No Noodles...

-This vegetarian lasagna is a bit of low carb heaven.
+This vegetarian lasagna is a bit of gluten-free and low carb heaven.

 Instead of traditional lasagna noodles, I used thin slices of zucchini making this the perfect vegetable lasagna no noodles with zucchini instead.
-The rest of the dish is made up of your favorite marinara sauce, perfectly seasoned mushrooms, and just enough ricotta and mozzarella.
+The rest of the dish is made up of your favorite marinara sauce, perfectly seasoned portobello mushrooms, and just enough ricotta and mozzarella.
 It's one of those hearty vegetarian dishes that even meat-eaters love including my Dad and the Hubs.

 For the sake of full disclosure, this recipe is a little more labor-intensive than most of the ones I publish.
 However, the work is worth it considering how great it tastes and how you can get several meals out of one pan.